 Deloitte’s Millennial Survey 2017 found that remote work arrangements are “strongly linked to improved performance and employee retention.”
-Furthermore, 38% of respondents reported they were likely to leave their current employer within the next two years, with many citing work/life balance and flexibility as major contributing factors.
+Furthermore, 38% of respondents reported they were likely to leave their current employer within the next two years, with most citing work/life balance and flexibility as major contributing factors.

 You might be surprised at the high percentages of global talent that successful companies have reported so far:

 - Kellogg: 80%